Annalouu/an-madrazoheist/README.md

 - qb-target
 - qb-phone
 - ps-ui (for the minigame) https://github.com/Project-Sloth/ps-ui
-- cdn-fuel/anyfuel change the export
+- cdn-fuel/ps-fuel/Legacyfuel (change it in the config)
 - MLO used: https://forum.cfx.re/t/release-la-fuente-blanca-madrazzo-ranch-by-lete/1046939